-The ECOA collaboration programme has met its objectives and has provided a Standard which defines the application software architecture of choice for a number of ongoing and future programmes (e.g. FCAS, AMS DE-RISC).
+The ECOA collaboration programme has met its objectives and has provided a Standard which defines the application software architecture of choice for a number of ongoing and future programmes.

-The UK/FR FCAS Demonstrator Programme has adopted ECOA and is utilizing it as a key technology for developing the FCAS Mission System.
+ECOA is used as a key technology for developing real time embedded Mission Systems.